 P.E. classes will be held outside (weather permitting).
-Students will eat lunch during a common period in one of three lunch waves.
+Students will eat lunch during a lunch waves.
 Students will eat in the cafeteria, gymnasium, library, and other rooms deemed appropriate to maximize spacing.
 Several large areas of the building (cafeteria, gymnasium, library, auditorium lobby, etc.) will be available for students with free periods.
 Students with free periods at the beginning or end of the day will be encouraged to arrive late or leave early.
-The senior Current Issues class will likely be delivered via video lessons/lectures enabling seniors to arrive at school later on Period 1 A/B days.
+The senior Current Issues class will be delivered via video lessons/lectures enabling seniors to arrive at school later on Period 1 A/B days.
 We are looking into improving technology access outside the high school so that some classes can meet outside.
 We are exploring options for choir and band classes (outdoors, virtually, small groups, etc.) The movement of students and hallway traffic will be organized to maximize distancing when possible.
 There will be no locker use by students for this reason as well.

 Click here for Student Art/CTE/Science/STEM COVID-19 Safety Protocols.

 Transportation, Drop-Off, Pick-Up, School Visitors